An ivory bracelet, dated by Margaret Murray to the Roman Period, likely from Abydos. The object was (cont.)

 An ivory or shell bracelet fragment from Armant dating to the Predynastic period.
 This a surface fin (cont.)

 This is an ivory or shell bracelet fragment from Armant tomb 1603.

 Four shell or bone beads.
 They are from Armant, tomb 1603, which is classified in the excavation rec (cont.)

 This female figure is made from bone.
 It has a carved head, ears, and nose, with slight traces of th (cont.)

 These Quranic texts were used as a charm.
 They are from Armant.
 The object consists of one folded sh (cont.)

-A section of a magical ivory wand, carved on one face with incised figures of animals, including a b (cont.)
+A fragment of a magical ivory wand, carved on one face with incised figures of animals, including a (cont.)